 NJ Programming Languages and Systems Seminar

-Next Meeting: Friday, 5 April 2013, at the University of Maryland
+Next Meeting: Friday, 15 November 2013, at the Stevens Institute of Technology, NJ

 The New Jersey Programming Languages and Systems Seminar Series is an

 informal forum that promotes interaction among programming languages

 and systems researchers in the New Jersey area.
 The series provides